Rnd-Guy/Prototype-shooter/README.md

 Gamestates|Seperate the game state with the main menu and be able to switch between them freely|100% Pause|Be able to pause the game|100%
 Retry|Be able to start over|100%
-Player|Player sprites, lives, shooting, collisions and movement|70% Boss|Boss sprites, life, shooting, collisions and possibly movement|50% Powers|Red, yellow and blue powers for boss and player|66% Bullets|Bullet mechanics and collisions|100% Beams|Laser beam mechanics and collisions|75%
+Player|Player sprites, lives, shooting, collisions and movement|75% Boss|Boss sprites, life, shooting, collisions and possibly movement|60% Powers|Red, yellow and blue powers for boss and player|66% Bullets|Bullet mechanics and collisions|100% Beams|Laser beam mechanics and collisions|100%
 Blue power|Haven't come up with one yet|0%

 #####To-do list:
 Add blue power
-Fix player beam collisions
 Add a game-over screen when the player runs out of lives
 Add boss shooting patterns
 Balance hp and damage values
+[Release build only] Find out why the pause menu sometimes doesn't appear on the screen when building the release build

 #####Changelog:
 Version | Description
 ---|---
-v0.1.1 | Fixed visual bug where the power level displayed on screen did not reset back to level 1 when retrying the game. <br>Added autofire toggle using the "a" button. v0.1.0 | First upload to github, most of the engine is working fine and the game is playable, but is unbalanced. <br>Missing blue power.
+v0.1.2 | Fixed player beams not colliding with the boss or dealing damage. v0.1.1 | Fixed visual bug where the power level displayed on screen did not reset back to level 1 when retrying the game. <br>Added autofire toggle using the "a" button. v0.1.0 | First upload to github, most of the engine is working fine and the game is playable, but is unbalanced. <br>Missing blue power.